colts70/The-Sematic-Stack/README.md

 **5 mandatory anchors** for light to moderate topics, and an optional **10-anchor system** for heavy topics.
 **Zero dependencies.
 Pure JSON-LD.**
 **Deterministic meaning + deterministic provenance.**
+“Like robots.txt and ads.txt, DFH is designed to become de facto through adoption before formal standardization.”

 HESS / DFH is the missing layer the internet never had:
 a universal, deterministic semantic + provenance first-hop published at: